onelogin/onelogin-aws-cli-assume-role/README.md

 You can use the code of the examples and integrate them on your tools.

-If you want to see how easy is to get credentials, a quickly way is using a precompiled distribution [onelogin-aws-cli.jar](https://github.com/onelogin/onelogin-aws-cli-assume-role/blob/master/onelogin-aws-assume-role-cli/dist/onelogin-aws-cli.jar), following [those instructions](https://developers.onelogin.com/api-docs/1/samples/aws-cli).
+If you want to see how easy it is to get credentials, a quickly way is using a precompiled distribution [onelogin-aws-cli.jar](https://github.com/onelogin/onelogin-aws-cli-assume-role/blob/master/onelogin-aws-assume-role-cli/dist/onelogin-aws-cli.jar), following [those instructions](https://developers.onelogin.com/api-docs/1/samples/aws-cli).

 ## AWS and OneLogin pre-requisites